 Lancelot M. Berkeley − New York Community Trust Prize for Meritorious Work in Astronomy

-The Lancelot M. Berkeley − New York Community Trust Prize for Meritorious Work in Astronomy is awarded annually for highly meritorious work in advancing the science of astronomy during the previous year.
-No restrictions are placed on a candidate's citizenship or country of residency.
-The prize may shared by up to three individuals and individuals are eligible to receive the prize more than once.
-The work being recognized must have been published in a peer-reviewed journal in the calendar year prior to the AAS prize nomination deadline.
-The prize consists of a lecture and a monetary prize, which varies based on available funds and is split evenly between the winners of the award, plus travel expenses to attend an AAS meeting within 12 months to present the prize lecture.
+The Lancelot M. Berkeley – New York Community Trust Prize for Meritorious Work in Astronomy (the Lancelot Berkeley Prize) is awarded annually for highly meritorious work in advancing the science of astronomy during the previous year.
+The prize includes a monetary award (split equally among the recipients) plus travel expenses to attend an AAS meeting in the next 12 months to present a prize lecture.

 2024 - Wen-fai Fong